Would you buy auto insurance from a car dealership? Probably not. For the same reason, we don’t recommend buying trip insurance from your cruise line.

-A good trip insurance plan will protect you for trip cancellation, delay, and interruption for all facets of your trip from the beginning to the end of it.
+A good cruise insurance or trip insurance plan will protect you for trip cancellation, delay, and interruption for all facets of your trip from the beginning to the end of it.
 For example, if you are flying to the port where your cruise will depart,

 Missed connection — an important benefit for cruising.

-This is an important benefit you may not see on trip insurance offered by the cruiseline.
-Seven Corners offers it on all three of our trip insurance plans
+This is an important benefit you may not see on trip insurance offered by the cruise line.
+Seven Corners offers it on our cruise insurance

 It addresses one of a cruisers biggest worries: